daveshah/daveshah/README.md

 ### Hi there, I'm Dave. 👋
-I'm currently working as a Principal Software Engineer at STORD.
+I'm currently working as a Staff Software Engineer at Covered.
 I've served on a number of technical teams in a number of technical roles.
 My work history can be found out on [LinkedIn](https://www.linkedin.com/in/dashah/) if you're curious.